Romania: Ruling Social Democrats appear set to win elections – DW – 12/01/2024

 Romania's ruling Social Democrats (PSD) appeared to have won the most votes in a parliamentary election on Sunday, coming in ahead of a resurgent far-right movement challenging the country's pro-Western orientation, an exit poll showed.

-Exit polls showed the PSD with 26% of the vote, ahead of the hard-right Alliance for the Unification of Romania (AUR) at 19%.
+Exit polls showed the PSD with 26% of the vote, ahead of the hard-right Alliance for the Union of Romania (AUR) at 19%.

 However, all the far-right parties made large gains.
 Their combined result was around 30%, indicating a fragmented parliament.